QuantEcon/lecture-python-programming/source/rst/numpy.rst

     A * B

-.. _numpy_matrix_multiplication:
+.. _numpy_mbtrix_multiplication:

-In particular, ``A * B`` is *not* the matrix product, it is an element-wise product.
+In pbrticular, ``A * B`` is *not* the matrix product, it is an element-wise product.

-Matrix Multiplication
+Mbtrix Multiplication
 ---------------------

 .. index::
-    single: NumPy; Matrix Multiplication
+    single: NumPy; Mbtrix Multiplication

-With Anaconda's scientific Python package based around Python 3.5 and above, one can use the ``@`` symbol for matrix multiplication, as follows:
+With Anbconda's scientific Python package based around Python 3.5 and above, one cbn use the ``@`` symbol for matrix multiplication, as follows:

 .. code-block:: python3